alexbowen/tandem-weather/README.md

 ![home page](https://raw.githubusercontent.com/alexbowen/tandem-weather/master/application.png)

-This application uses the http://openweathermap.org/ API to display 3hourly weather infomation for a UK city for the next 5 days.
+This application uses the http://openweathermap.org/ API to display 3 hourly weather infomation for a UK city over the next 5 days.

 Seeing as the task requirements mentioned React specifically this application concentrates on the React/Redux side of things.
 Some basic styling is applied using bootstrap but I did not spend much time on that.
 The semantics of the markup probably leave a bit to be desired also!

 The application is a client side React application (no server side HTML construction) that uses Redux for state management.

-I spent 3-4 hours on developing this but in that time frame I did not get the time to implement the requirement of the CSV data source.
-I would be totally willing to discuss how this could be implemeted in any discussions.

 I used create-react-app (see below) for some initial boilerplate to save some time.